PostgresApp/PostgresApp/README.md

 CREATE EXTENSION pldbgapi;
 ```

 Debugging requires that you are a superuser.
 Please refer to the [documentation](https://www.pgadmin.org/docs/pgadmin4/latest/debugger.html) for further information.
 This requires that you use a supported client, such as [PgAdmin 4](https://www.pgadmin.org/).
-The official documentation for the module can be accessed [here](https://git.postgresql.org/gitweb/?p=pldebugger.git;a=blob_plain;f=README.pldebugger;hb=HEAD).
+The official documentation for the module can be accessed [here](https://github.com/EnterpriseDB/pldebugger/blob/master/README.pldebugger).

 ## Contact

 If you find a bug, please [open an issue](https://github.com/PostgresApp/PostgresApp/issues).

-Postgres.app is maintained by [Jakob Egger](https://github.com/jakob).
+Postgres.app is maintained by [Jakob Egger](https://github.com/jakob) and [Tobias Bussmann](https://github.com/tbussmann).

 ## License